 “Why, of why God have you forsaken me?”
 I repeat this repeatedly to myself.
 How many trials

 should one person have to endure in a lifetime?
 It is growing harder to not be frustrated with “life”.
 I am happy to be alive and I am grateful for a healthy child, but I have days when I am pissed at the “man upstairs”.
 I have days when I am unsure if my faith is being tested, or this is retribution for a previous or future sin.
 I don’t have much to complain about in the grand scheme of things but I am just tired of the “drama”.
 I have a career that I love, and I am surrounded by family and friends.
 My son is healthy, and he is happy most of the time.
 My attempts at letting “faith be bigger than my fears,” are failing.
 I spent several hours in prayer and meditation last week.
 My rosary nearly calloused my hands, and “Hail Mary” played through my mind on repeat.
 I just wanted to cry out, “Give me a sign God, please show me what you want from me.”
 The last 6 years have been chaos, and I assumed my impending divorce would provide some relief.
 I feel like a weight has been lifted, but the stress of the divorce proceedings and a heated custody battle is killer.
 We filled for divorce in May and we are no closer to settling things than when we first filled, it is nearly November!
-It has gotten so ugly, I am unsure that it will ever be amicable.
+It has gotten so ugly, I am unsure that it will ever be amicable, maybe I should invest the help of a law firm like peters and may to help it become amicable?
 My son will be subject to the same ugly childhood that I had, two parents who vengefully hate each other.
 I wish I could reassure him.
 I wish I could offer him some resemblance of a “normal” life.
 Yes, the majority of children will witness the divorce of a parent during a lifetime but that doesn’t make it normal…..

 I intended to finish the piece after I landed, but God got had a sign waiting on me.
 I turned on my phone, and read my Facebook feed to see a host of prayer requests.
 I was unsure of what had happened, but I knew it had to be bad.
 A clicked on a single message to my cousin Jennifer’s facebook wall, to find a host of other prayer requests.
 My heart sank.
 I had messaged her early that morning, and didn’t get a response which was unusual.
 When I finally spoke to someone, I was heartbroken and angry at first.
 I thought to myself, “God, how could you do this?”
 I came back home knowing lots of people, but I really didn’t “know” anyone anymore.
 Jennifer had welcomed me back into the family and into her heart.
 My son and I love her two precious girls dearly.
 She had received news that no mother ever wants to hear, her oldest daughter had cancer.